brhumphe/dbg-pack/doc/Pack2.md

 unknown2: 128 bytes (Probably a checksum)

 ## Data
 Binary data, most of it compressed with zlib.
+Compressed blocks have the header:
+Unknown: 4 bytes `A1B2C3D4`
+Uncompressed size: `uint32`

 ## Map
 A listing of all the assets contained in the file.